Introduction

 - Brick Removal Process:

-- Careful demolition of existing brick.
+- Carefully demolishing the existing brick.

-- Inspection and repair of structural components.
+- Inspecting and repairing any structural components.

 - Stone Veneer Installation: